JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 [^explore]: Might we contemplate the longer-term thinking that makes Stellar work so foundationally well across developing global nations?
 Should we force tomorrow's innovators to sell themselves into a system that extracts their passion to sustain liquidity DAO rewards, listing fees, and central development?
 That's not a network I'd like to be a part of expanding, given such a dire need for a system that puts us all [on the same playing field](https://youtu.be/5wUhyR94rho). 🗺️

 It might be hard for technical people like us to see some of the incredible implications of a 50 bps spread reduction.[^pennies] But these innovations truly change people's lives&mdash;I've seen, felt, and shared it firsthand.
-In an increasingly abundant society in raw compute terms, might we best empower all network users with tooling that places the locus of economic control squarely in their hands? 🤳🏼
+In an increasingly abundant society in raw compute terms, might we best empower all network users with tooling that places the locus of economic control squarely in their hands?[^lfr] 🤳🏼

 [^pennies]: _See, e.g.,_ the billions made weekly through Wall Street exchange skimming using [riskless theft](https://www.linkedin.com/pulse/gamestop-first-successful-short-squeeze-john-wooten-xvyne) of retail dollars through net-detrimental social-class exploitation.
 While a few cents today might look like peanuts, imagine what a difference to your retirement portfolio just an extra couple of bucks collectively in lumens would make, e.g., not three short weeks ago.
 These details are what's at stake when it comes to eliminating the hidden costs of centralizing PFOF, excess gas, and [poor execution](https://discordapp.com/channels/761985725453303838/1302004423483981924/1304786314092347566) that so commonly serve to the detriment of long-term investor savings and retirements.

+[^lfr]: This post is a labor of love born from [deep analysis](https://www.whydrs.org/the-whydrs-information-packet) of how markets have evolved since the first public company.
+I've [invested](https://github.com/JFWooten4/free-markets/blob/main/micro/2024/Nov/12.md) nearly everything available into trades demonstrating the efficiency principles preserved in our last bastion of a free market, totaling years of our much-needed rent expenses.
+While the conversation began with an acknowledgment that this will challenge some incubated business models across the network, I sincerely hope we might objectively analyze what could be the best step forward for the unbanked, given years of contract deployments serving only a select few [institutional users](https://github.com/JFWooten4/WhyDRS-docs/issues/6). 🫱🏿‍🫲🏼